 Total Nitrogen levels recorded for the Dam, reflected rain events and fluctuated over the reporting period.
-Samples collected from the T1 location remained consistently low and below the Trigger criteria.
-All sites had higher than usual levels associated with a March 2021 rain event.
+Samples collected from the T1 location remained consistently lower than the main dam and U1 sampling points.
+All sites had higher than usual levels associated with a higher than average rainfall amount during the reporting period.

-Total Phosphorus levels remained low and below trigger levels at T1 and the Dam.
-Samples collected from Marulan South Creek and U1 remained higher than the trigger level during rainfall events.
+Total Phosphorus levels remained low and below trigger levels at T1, U1 and the Dam during the second third and fourth quarters.
+Samples at all monitoring points collected during the first quarter gave results higher than the trigger level due to a rainfall event.